sagizty/Multi-Stage-Hybrid-Transformer/README.md

 If you want to use our code, disable notifyemali because we trained our model with this email tool to receive the records.
 Since our account is private, we suggest you to set notifyemail backend information yourself before use '-- enable_notify'.

+Pre-trained model weight on ImageNet-1k is shared at https://drive.google.com/file/d/1FRQibtwi48LQRVxV7VKoEKjfWBCGUmhd/view?usp=sharing

-The trained models and the dataset are not available publicly due to the requirement of Peking Union Medical College Hospital (PUMCH).
+The ROSE-trained models and the dataset are not available publicly due to the requirement of Peking Union Medical College Hospital (PUMCH).